-We are subject to the same covenants under our 2018 Amended Facility and 2021 Amended Facility and may become subject to covenants under any future indebtedness that could limit our ability to take specific actions, such as incurring additional debt, making capital expenditures, or declaring dividends, which could adversely impact our ability to conduct our business.
-In addition, our pledge of assets as collateral to secure our obligations under the 2018 Amended Facility and 2021 Amended Facility may limit our ability to obtain debt financing.
+We are subject to certain covenants under our 2021 Restated Facility and may become subject to covenants under any future indebtedness that could limit our ability to take specific actions, such as incurring additional debt, making capital expenditures, or declaring dividends, which could adversely impact our ability to conduct our business.
+In addition, our pledge of assets as collateral to secure our obligations under the 2021 Restated Facility may limit our ability to obtain debt financing.
+The 2021 Restated Facility permits us to issue up to \$500.0 million of convertible debt as well as to enter into a transaction to sell the royalties under the CSL Behring agreement subject to certain conditions.

 To the extent we need to finance our cash needs through equity offerings or debt financings, such financing may be subject to unfavorable terms including without limitation, the negotiation and execution of definitive documentation, as well as credit and debt market conditions, and we may not be able to obtain such financing on terms acceptable to us or at all.
 If financing is not available when needed, including through debt or equity financings, or is available only on unfavorable terms, we may be unable to meet our cash needs.
 If we raise additional funds through collaborations, strategic alliances or marketing, distribution, or licensing arrangements with third parties, we may have to relinquish valuable rights to our technologies, future revenue streams or product candidates or grant licenses on terms that may not be favorable to us.
 If we are unable to raise additional funds through equity or debt financings when needed, we may be required to delay, limit, reduce or terminate our product development or future commercialization efforts or grant rights to develop and market product candidates that we would otherwise prefer to develop and market ourselves, which could have a material adverse effect on our business, financial conditions, results of operations and cash flows.